 A roller chain transmits power from pedals to the drive wheel of a bicycle; hence, setting it in motion is known as a bike chain.
 It might be one of the most significant components on every bicycle since, without it, movement, which is the primary purpose of the bike and driving it without a chain, comes with consequences that might be negative too.

 Bicycle chains are mostly made up of plain carbon or nickel plating to avoid rust or merely a stylish look or alloy steel.
 Now, it depends on how the chain has defaulted.
 The chain either falls off entirely, but commonly it becomes loose, which is more of a relief.
+Sometimes bike chain only needs to be lubricated, for which people use different bike chain lubricants.

 In this article, you will find the easiest step-by-step way to tighten a bike chain on a sole gear and a bike chain with gears.
 You could also scroll till the end and find some frequently asked questions about bike chain tightening.